Risk-Reversal Language Can Boost Win Rates

 Jessica Helinski

 Jessica Helinski, Director of Research, manages the research department at SalesFuel.
-A SalesFuel veteran, she also reports on sales tips and credibility for SalesFuel.
-Jess has also worked at a reporter for the celebrity magazine Us Weekly and as a copy editor at JPMorgan Chase & Co.
-She is a graduate of Ohio University.
+She also reports on sales tips and credibility for SalesFuel.
+Jess has worked as a reporter for the celebrity magazine Us Weekly and as a copy editor at JPMorgan Chase & Co.
+She holds a B.S. from the E.W.
+Scripps School of Journalism at Ohio University and majored in magazine journalism.

 Share: